teagom/teagom.github.io/_posts/2024-07-10-convert-lot-of-images.md

 What the script will do?
 1.	create a folder with name-800
-2.	convert all images of folder to 50% of original size.
+2.	convert all images of folder to 50% of original size

 ```
 cd /tmp/my-albuns
 SIZE='50%'
-OUTPUT='800'
+OUT='800'
 for x in $(ls)
 	do
 	mkdir $x-$OUT